Tannoy Little Gold Monitor Review

 Current UK Price: £600 to £1200 for a pair

 When I bought these speakers, I first compared them to a pair of modern budget floor-standing speakers – Tannoy Mercury F4.
 What hit me first, was how transparent and clear Tannoy LGM’s were.
-The difference was huge.
-In direct comparison the modern Tannoys sounded like they were playing from behind a curtain, whereas Tannoy Little Gold Monitors sounded like musicians were playing in my living room.
-But the first impressions can be misleading, so for next two years, these were used as my main speakers and compared with many other loudspeakers during this period.
+The difference was quite sigificant.
+In direct comparison, the modern Tannoys sounded like they were playing from behind a curtain, whereas Tannoy Little Gold Monitors sounded like musicians were playing in my living room.
+However, first impressions can be misleading so for next two years, these were used as my main speakers and compared with many other loudspeakers during this period.

 After living with these speakers for a long time, I can say with confidence that people who like full bodied sound or deep bass will not be too happy.
 These speakers have -4dB at 55Hz and they rapidly drop below this frequency.
 In their defence though, whatever bass they do, they do it very well.
-And the dynamics in the upper bass is rather good, or it may just be how the lack of deep bass affects my perception – usually speakers with limited low end frequency response are described as ‘more controlled’ or ‘faster’.
+And the dynamics in the upper bass is rather good, or it may just be how the lack of deep bass affects my perception.
+I’m saying that because oftentimes speakers with limited low end are described as ‘more controlled’ or ‘faster’.
+One more thing to note here is that these speakers can be played very loud without any audible sound distortion or mechanical noises from the speakers.
+Of course, you could probably get them to start distorting, but for 99% of domestic applications, these will be more than enough in terms of SPL and power handling.

-Midrange and treble is a totally different story.
-This is where Tannoy Little Gold Monitor speakers exceed.
-They provide exceptional level of details and transparency.
-The instruments and vocals sound very natural too.
-Especially guitars and other string instruments.
-I have never heard any other speakers playing guitars so beautiful and realistic as LGMs.
-Listening to Give Me All Your Love from the Stalkers In Tokyo album by Whitesnake was the closest experience of being on that acoustic performance.
-However, as we all know, speakers are always some sort of compromise, and Little Golds are no different in this aspect.
-Great transparency and a lot of details make them a little edgy and brutal.
+Midrange and treble is where Tannoy Little Gold Monitor speakers exceed.
+They provide great level of details and transparency.
+Instruments and vocals sound very natural.
+Especially guitars and other stringed instruments.
+I have not yet heard any other speakers playing guitars so beautiful and realistic as LGMs.
+Listening to Give Me All Your Love from the Stalkers In Tokyo album by Whitesnake was the closest experience of attending that acoustic performance in person.
+However, as we all know, speakers are always some sort of compromise, and Little Golds are no different.
+Great transparency and a lot of details make them a little edgy.
 They tend to emphasise flaws and have no mercy for poor recordings.
-If you combine these qualities with lack of low end extension, you end up with loudspeakers that that only sound good on top quality recordings, such as Darlin’ Cory by Chris Jones.
+If you combine these qualities with lack of low end extension, you end up with loudspeakers that only sound good with top quality recordings, such as Darlin’ Cory by Chris Jones.
 This meant that 70% of my music collection suddenly became less pleasant to listen to… Some, more upbeat songs such us The Only Thing That Looks Good On Me Is You by Bryan Adams just sound unbearable.
 Something to consider before purchasing Tannoy Little Gold Monitors.

 In short, Tannoy Little Gold Monitors are more transparent and airy whereas Tannoy Little Red Monitors are not as resolving but easier to listen to.
 After all, it all comes down to personal preferences, but if had to choose between them and could only have one set of speakers, it would probably be LRMs.

-Tannoy Little Gold Monitor are one of the most transparent speakers I have ever heard but with a bit of edge to it.
-Very natural sounding but modest with bass, which spoils the balance of sound and makes them sound bright.
-Ideal for studio monitoring but can be a bit fatiguing when used at home, unless only used with best quality recordings.
+Tannoy Little Gold Monitor are very transparent speakers but with a bit of edge to it.
+Fairly natural sounding but modest with bass, which spoils the balance of sound and makes them sound bright.
+These may be good for studio monitoring but can be a bit fatiguing when used at home, unless only used with best quality recordings.
 If you want something more gentle Tannoy Little Red Monitors may be a better option for you.
 Overall, very impressive speakers but not good as all-rounders.

 Balance of Sound: 2.5 grey stars